Niewczyk family (luthiers): Stanisław Niewczyk (1890 – 1969)

-Stefan Niewczyk (1925-2007)
+Stefan Niewczyk (1925–2007)

-Stefan Niewczyk, Stanisław's son, was born on 7 August 1925, in Bydgoszcz.
+Stefan Niewczyk, Stanisław's son, was born on 7 August 1925 in Bydgoszcz.
 At the time, his father was heading the local branch of the Pracownia Lutnicza Niewczyk & Synowie in the city.

 Stefan had two brothers: Antoni (who served in the Home Army's S7 network during WWII) and Marian.
-He learned to play the violin at the age of six. in June 1939 (aged 14), Stefan started learning violin-making with his father: he built his first violin in 1940.
+He learned to play the violin at the age of six in June 1939 (aged 14), Stefan started learning violin-making with his father: he built his first violin in 1940.

 During the Second World War, he learned to play the piano and helped his father to hide the banner of the Guild of Musical Instrument Makers in the workshop.
 They handed it back at the end of the conflict.

 As a musician, Stefan Niewczyk first collaborated with the Symphony Orchestra of the State Forests Directorate (Dyrekcja lasów państwowych) and later with the Orchestra of the Financial Office.

-He passed his journeyman's title diploma in 1945, three years later he received his master's degree in violin-making (1948) and then his master's degree in wind instrument and accordion making.
-He made around 200 violins during his career, realizing as well illegal electric guitars.
+He passed his journeyman's title diploma in 1945; three years later, he received his master's degree in violin-making (1948) and then his master's degree in wind instrument and accordion making.
+He made around 200 violins during his career, as well as illegal electric guitars.
 Stefan Niewczyk was a respected expert known throughout Poland.
 In 1954, he was one of the co-founders of the Association of Polish Artist Violin Makers (Związek Polskich Artystów Lutników).
-He also won an honorable mention at the 1^{st} International Violin Making Competition in Warsaw in 1956.
+He also won an honorable mention at the 1st International Violin Making Competition in Warsaw in 1956.

 In his workshop in Poznań, he worked in particular on the violins of musicians competing in all post-war Henryk Wieniawski Violin Competitions, occurring every five years in the city.
 In the 1970s, the renowned musicologist Jerzy Waldorff denounced in the weekly paper Polityka the scandalous working conditions of the Niewczyk family, accusing the city authorities of negligence.
 Thanks to his intervention, the violin-making workshop was relocated to 6 Woźna Street in 1978, where it still stands today.
-In 1983, the luthie'sr atelier built an instrument designed by Jan AP Kaczmarek, called the Niewkacz, from Niew(czyk)Kacz(marek).
+In 1983, the luthier's atelier built an instrument designed by Jan AP Kaczmarek, called the Niewkacz, from Niew(czyk)Kacz(marek).

 Stefan Niewczyk died on 11 March 2007, in Poznań.
-He was buried at the Smochowice Cemetery located on Lubowska street.
+He was buried at the Smochowice Cemetery located on Lubowska Street.